Mind's Eye Theatre: Vampire The Masquerade FAQ

 - Question: Can I use Favored to get rid of Bloodhunted?
 The following line from MET: VTM (see MET: VTM, 389) suggests that I can: “The target of a blood hunt receives the negative status trait Bloodhunted, which confers the following penalties:”

 - Answer: No, the status Favored cannot remove the moniker Bloodhunted.
 That’s an error in the text.
 Bloodhunted is a moniker that grants the negative status Forsaken.
-Negative status granted from a moniker may not be removed as long as the moniker exists.
+Negative status granted from a moniker always returns the next game as long as the moniker exists..

 Chapter Ten: The Sabbat